gliu20/gliu20.github.io/_posts/2019-07-12-gradetree-a-tool-for-calculating-weighted-averages.md

 ---
-title: Calculating Weighted Averages of Weighted Averages of Weighted Averages...
+title: Calculating weighted averages of weighted averages...
 project: gradetree
 description: A guide to using Gradetree to calculate both your grades and GPA
 ---